ovh/docs/pages/web/hosting/hosting_technical_specificities/guide.en-gb.md

 #### Email

-For shared email accounts (included in your Web Hosting plan), a daily automatic backup is created and copied to another datacentre.
+For shared email accounts (included in your Web Hosting plan), a daily automatic backup is created and copied to another data centre.

 ### Cookie Policy